TERREMEMBER/znbase/docs/content/stable/explore/ysql-language-features/data-types.md

 * `char(n)`: fixed-length, blank padded
 * `text`, `varchar`: variable unlimited length

-To test YugabyteDB’s support for character types, let’s create a table that has columns with these types specified:
+To test ZNbaseDB’s support for character types, let’s create a table that has columns with these types specified:

 ```sql
 CREATE TABLE char_types (